mratsim/blocksmith/hotdb.md

 ### "BlockSmith"

-The block smith owns the HotDB?
+The Blocksmith service owns the HotDB.
 It is responsible to ensure that
 - the HotDB is started before the services that depends on it (Clearance and Rewinder services)
 - the Clearance and Rewinder services are stopped before shutting the HotDB down.